p208p2002/heygpt/README.md

 $ cargo run init
 ```

-- To chat with GPT-3, simply exec `$heygpt` then type your message and press Enter.
+- To chat with GPT-3, simply exec `heygpt` then type your message and press Enter.
 ```bash
 $ heygpt
 ```